 This is a model answer because it clearly explains the scientific principle of thermal expansion and applies it directly to railway tracks.

 It is well reasoned, as it explains that heating causes expansion, which then creates compressive forces if no gaps are present.
-The answer also explains the practical consequence of buckling and links this to railway safety.
+The answer also explains the practical consequences of buckling and links this to railway safety.

 The response is clearly applied and explains why the gaps are necessary rather than simply stating that expansion occurs.